How to never miss your medication: Medisafe App Review

 Health Measurement Tracking

-For many illnesses, it’s important to not only record the medication taken but also specific health statistics such as blood pressure, blood glucose, pain levels, oxygen saturation (Sp02), temperature and weight.
+For many illnesses, it’s important to record not only the medication taken but also specific health statistics such as blood pressure, blood glucose, pain levels, oxygen saturation (Sp02), temperature, and weight.
 The Medisafe app allows you to record 20+ different measurements.

 Privacy And Data Security

 The personal information you input into the app is unique and belongs to you.
-If your personal medical data was ever leaked, someone could use it for their own gain, to cause financial loss or harm your reputation.
-And it is very different from financial data, which is better protected and regulated.
+If your medical data was ever leaked, someone could use it for their gain, to cause financial loss or harm your reputation.
+And it is very different from economic data, which is better protected and regulated.
 For example, if your credit card number was lost or stolen, you could block that number and have a new credit card issued.

 Web-Based Patient Portal

 As mentioned, there is a desktop browser version, but it is primarily limited to view and report functionality.
 You cannot fully manage, edit, or change your meds there.
-As explained by Brian Carr, VP of Medisafe, these functions as app-centric to have a single source of truth as it were to prevent the possibility of under or overdosing when tracked in multiple instances.
+As explained by Brian Carr, VP of Medisafe, these functions are app-centric to have a single source of truth as it were to prevent the possibility of under or overdosing when tracked in multiple instances.

 With the Web Portal, it’s easier to: